JayYip/m3tl/README.md

 To sum up, compared to the original bert repo, this repo has the following features:

-1. Multi-task learning(major reason of re-writing the majority of code).
+1. Multimodal multi-task learning(major reason of re-writing the majority of code).
 2. Multiple GPU training
 3. Support sequence labeling (for example, NER) and Encoder-Decoder Seq2Seq(with transformer decoder).